 Unless you are applying for a university or similar type position, use some creativity, color and style with your resume.
 Click this Google search for “creative resumes” and you see loads of great ideas.
 No need to reinvent the wheel.
 Schools like teachers with a bit of creativity.
 Don’t go overboard, but show you have a bit of style.

 A special note

-If is not uncommon for an employer to ask you to submit, along with your TEFL resume, a scan of the ID page of your passport.
+It is not uncommon for a potential employer to ask you to submit, along with your TEFL resume, a scan of the ID page of your passport.
 Some people are hesitant because of identity theft issues, but if you think about it in a reasonable way, a school principal or equivalent is asking WHO the person is that she is going to put in charge of the children in her classrooms.
 I think that is fair.
 In 25 years working abroad, I have never heard of that scan being the issue in an identity theft.
 Probably your FaceBook page would be more of a problem.
 If you don’t want to share the information, you probably won’t be able to land that job.

 How to write a TEFL Resume

 Google “Creative Resumes”